 Buy American: that is what the pharmaceutical companies tell you.
 When you pay more than $500 to buy Botox from your American suppliers, you are buying a genuine vial of American Botox.
 The problem is, your American Botox is not made in the U.S.A. at all.
 All vials of the botulinum toxin are made in one factory and one factory only, located in Ireland.
 This Irish manufacturing plant produces all the world’s Botox, ready for delivery to more than seventy different countries around the world, including the U.S.A.
 The difference is all in the packaging.
 Those same vials of Botox that come off the assembly line are destined for different boxes, which may have slight differences such as a local distributor address.
 That same Botox you purchased from your local rep really came from Ireland, despite that California address they emphasize.

-If you think you might just buy some locally-made Dysport or Xeomin instead, think again.
-Galderma produces its Dysport in a U.K. factory and Merz Pharmaceuticals manufactures its Xeomin in Germany.
-Even the most popular brands of dermal fillers are made in other countries, including Allergan's Juvederm, made in France, and Galderma, who makes Restylane, manufactures their aesthetic products in Sweden.
-Some of the most popular drugs, including Lipitor and the active ingredient in Viagra, are also made in Ireland as Pfizer, and most of the world's largest pharmaceutical companies, take advantage of the country's low corporate tax rate.
+If you think you might just buy some locally-made Dysport or treatments from Xeomin instead, think again.
+Galderma produces its Dysport injections in a U.K. factory and Merz Pharmaceuticals manufactures its Xeomin in Germany.
+Even the most popular brands of dermal fillers are made in other countries, including Allergan’s Juvederm, made in France, and Galderma, who makes Restylane, manufactures their aesthetic products in Sweden.
+Some of the most popular drugs, including Lipitor and the active ingredient in Viagra, are also made in Ireland as Pfizer, and most of the world’s largest pharmaceutical companies, take advantage of the country’s low corporate tax rate.

 In fact, 40% of drugs in the U.S. are imported, to the tune of $86 billion in 2015 alone.
 Not only that, of the drugs that are manufactured in the U.S., 80% of their active ingredients came from other countries.
 Even if a drug company claims its product was made in the U.S., this may not be entirely true.
 As India continues to produce cheap generics, and some of the world’s largest and most innovative pharmaceutical companies continue to call Europe home, this trend of importing drugs is likely to continue.